speaking-portal-project-team-a/The-Speaking-Portal-Project/docs/research/feasibility_report.md

 - Requires mouth asset drawings
 - Cost $$$

-### 2. Rhubarb
+### 2. Three-Step Direct Approach

 #### Pro

-- Simple and powerful.
-Lets user run `rhubarb -o output.txt my-recording.wav` from command line.
-This generates an output file from a .wav or .ogg file.
+- No cost (free with MIT License)
+- The library for step 1...
+    - is simple and powerful with a command-line interface
-- Output is in `.txt`, `.tsv`, `.xml` or `.json` format
+    - various output formats available: `.txt`, `.tsv`, `.xml`, and `.json`
-- MIT License
+    - can be integrated with animation software, such as Adobe After Effecs, Spine, and more
+    - is currently being used by video game developers
+    - can be used for multiple languages
+    - provides 9 mouth positions (rather than the basic 6)
+    - runs quickly, based on our testing
+- Feasible for animated or "selected" avatars from the Kukarella Table Reads options
+- Step 2's library for creating a video from multiple still images ensures we have complete control over the avatar's expressions (no weird or creepy faces)

 #### Con

-- This library only handles animation mapping timestamps, another library will be required to generate an actual animation
+- It is unclear how the libraries' process times will scale to larger audio and text files
+- This approach is not feasible for any images of real people or any images uploaded by the user
+- Step 2 requires face and mouth assets (lip images for each sound and for each specific avatar, along with each avatar's face with no mouth)
-- Library only handles lip-syncing.
-Animated facial expressions are not included.
+- The resulting video will only have mouth movements on a still face; animated facial expressions are not included
+<i>(potential optional feature!)</i>
+- Step 1's library can only receive `.wav` or `.ogg` files for input, and file conversion can result in file corruption if the Kukarella TTS output is not one of these formats

 #### **Aside: Gentle**
-*This library offers a similar but limited functionality to Rhubarb.
+*This library offers a similar but limited functionality to the library above for step 1.
 That being said:*
  - *it doesn't have built in lip sync mapping.*
  - *doesn't read or write as many file types.*
 *It's still worth mentioning however in case we need a library for speech-to-text timestamps*

 ### 3. Artificial Intelligence Approach